Laykel/RES-Labo-HTTP/5_httpd-reverse-proxy/README.md

   - `docker run -d --name express-dynamic res/express-dynamic`
 - Use `docker inspect <container_name> | grep -i ipaddress` to find out the two servers' IP addresses.

-- In the folder where our `Dockerfile` is located, run `docker build -t res/httpd-rp .`
+- In the folder where our `Dockerfile` is located, run `docker build -t res/httpd-rp .`.
-- Then, `docker run -d -p 2205:80 res/httpd-rp` (We use 2205 in this example.
+- Then, `docker run -d -e STATIC_APP=172.17.0.x -e DYNAMIC_APP=172.17.0.y:3000 -p 2205:80 res/httpd-rp`.
+(We use 2205 in this example.
 You can use your preferred port for this.)
-- If we run the container now, we'll see that it doesn't work.
-This is because we must specify the `Host` header to be the `ServerName` in our VirtualHost setup.
-  - We can do this manually in `telnet` or Postman, or we can tell our browser to do it using our `hosts` file.
-  - If you want to go this way, just add a line in your `hosts` file with `127.0.0.1 demo.res.ch` or whatever ServerName you specified.
+- The two parameters after the `-e` flags are environment variables for your container.
+- You must provide the IP addresses you found in the preceding step after those flags.

 - Now we can access `http://demo.res.ch:2205` or `http://demo.res.ch:2205/api/jokes/` through our favourite HTTP client, and get what we expect.

 ## Disclaimer

-Warning: this is a static, hardcoded configuration that might need to be changed each time it is run depending on the IP addresses of the servers.
-It is not a good idea to use this simple configuration.
+Warning: this is only a marginally better solution than step 3's.
+You must check the containers' IP addresses yourself and set the environment variables everytime you run the container.